dangrusev/Piece-Of-Cake-Bakery-Project/Piece-Of-Cake-Bakery-Document.md

 Each table contains 5-10 example user records based on inputs for login/registration, cake order details, and delivery address details.

+Screenshots of each data table showing at least three examples

 # API Routes
 - ordersRoute: Handles the user delivery address